10:30 am Sunday Worship

 On that note, turn to one final passage before we finish up in Luke 2.
 Turn to the end of Luke’s Gospel to Luke 19:38.
 You know, keep in mind all these Luke references.
 We get to go through them together.
 Isn’t that cool?
 I am so looking forward to that.
 And well, I’m doing it, we’re doing it right now.
 We’re going through Luke’s Gospel, it’s really cool.
 So, Luke 19, this records Jesus triumphal entry.
 At the end of his ministry as he rides into Jerusalem, he’s there to be presented as their king.

 And if you’ll notice starting in verse 36, Jesus is riding on a donkey’s colt, which is symbolic of royalty and, “as he rode along, they spread their cloaks on the road.
 As he was drawing near, already on the way down the Mount of Olives.
-The whole multitude of his disciples began to rejoice and praise God with a loud voice for all the mighty works that they had seen, saying, ‘Blessed is the King who come in the name of the Lord!
+The whole multitude of his disciples began to rejoice and praise God with a loud voice for all the mighty works that they had seen, saying, ‘Blessed is the King who comes in the name of the Lord!
 Peace in heaven and glory in the highest!’”
 Hey, you notice anything familiar about that last sentence?
 Let me read it again.
 “Peace in heaven and glory in the highest.”
 Where do those terms come from?

 Turn back to Luke 2, verse 14, the origin of that concept and even that marveling.
-The origin, the sentence though, quoted by the celebrating crowds, those, those words come directly from the praise of the angelic host as they joined the angel of the Lord in the presence of the watching shepherds, they praised God saying, “Glory to God in the highest and on earth peace among those with whom he is pleased!”
+The origin of the sentence though, quoted by the celebrating crowds, those, those words come directly from the praise of the angelic host as they joined the angel of the Lord in the presence of the watching shepherds, they praised God saying, “Glory to God in the highest and on earth peace among those with whom he is pleased!”
 Folks, the shepherds’ report spread.
-Those who heard, who marveled in astonished, they eventually hailed Jesus as king.
+Those who heard, who marveled in astonishment, they eventually hailed Jesus as king.

 And they used this verse, “Glory to God in the highest.
 Peace.”
-Get this, though, within a week, those same people who heard, who marveled, who were amazed, who hailed, who vowed their allegiance, loyalty and worship.
+Get this, though, within a week, those same people who heard, who marveled, who were amazed, who hailed, who vowed their allegiance, loyalty, and worship.
 They demanded his execution.
-Now that’s something to truly marvel about.
-That’s something truly amazing.
-That’s something frighteningly astonishing.
-External affirmation, verbal, even you might call it flattery.
-Don’t be fooled.
-Amazement doesn’t necessarily equate to saving faith.
+Now that’s something to truly marvel about, that’s something truly amazing, that’s something frighteningly astonishing; external affirmation, verbal, even you might call it flattery.
+Don’t be fooled, amazement doesn’t necessarily equate to saving faith.

 Let’s look at a couple of responses that do indicate genuine faith, starting with Mary’s in verse 19.
 She’s been the example all along.
 I love it that Luke pulls her out.
 I mean how could he not, right?
 But I love that Luke pulls her out and focuses our attention on this young girl.
 She is such a model of faith.
 It says there in verse 19, “Mary treasured up all these things pondering them in her heart.”